jadebustos/edge-dl/violence-detector/containers.md

 where:

 * **--privileged** tells podman to start the container into the privileged mode.
 By default podman does not start container with privileges for security reasons.
 This is needed to access the webcam device.
+* **--env WIDTH=1280 --env HEIGHT=720** configures the webcam resolution.
+These environment variables are optional, if not used 800x600 will be used.
 * **-v /dev/:/dev:rslave --mount type=devpts,destination=/dev/pts** tells podman to mount the */dev* filesystem in the container which will allow the container to access the webcam device.
 * *~/videos/output* is the directory where the analized images will be stored.
 This directory is mapped to the container directory */opt/violence-detector/output*.
 The **:Z** is needed if you have SELINUX enabled.